batteries-included/batteries-included/static/src/content/post/public-beta-announcement.md

 With Batteries Included, developers are able to tap the full functionality of these platforms including:

-- Database driven Kubernetes self-hosted or on the private cloud of your choice
+- Database driven Kubernetes self-hosted on the private or public cloud of your choice; or scale down to local Kind
-- SSO and SSL auto-configured via Keycloak, Istio Ingress, Oauth Proxy
+- SSO and SSL auto-configured for Keycloak, Istio Ingress, Oauth Proxy
-- PGVector for vector databases to host your AI projects with text embedding via Ollama
+- PGVector for a ector database to host your AI projects with text embedding models via Ollama
-- Manage your AI projects with JupyterLabs notebooks in the webUI framework oobagooba
+- Experiment/Test your AI projects with JupyterLabs notebooks

 Batteries Included is
 [committed to open source](https://www.batteriesincl.com/posts/open-source-payoff)